A Littelmann path model for crystals of Generalized Kac-Moody algebras revisited: Generalized Lakshmibai-Seshadri paths

-Recall sections \ref{morphism} and \ref{crystalstructure}; the above imply that $\Plambda$ is a strict subcrystal of $\mathbb{P}$.
+Recall sections \ref{specialcrystals}, \ref{morphism} and \ref{crystalstructure}; the above imply that $\Plambda$ is a highest weight crystal and a strict subcrystal of $\mathbb{P}$.
 Furthermore, it is proven in \cite{J} that $\mathbb{P}_{\lambda}$ is isomorphic (as a crystal) to the crystal associated with the crystal basis of the (unique) highest weight module $V(\lambda)$ of highest weight $\lambda$ over the quantized enveloping algebra of a Kac-Moody algebra $\lieg$.
 Finally, by \cite[Section 9]{L2} $\car V(\lambda) = \car \mathbb{P}_{\lambda}$.

 Our aim is to prove analogous results in the generalized Kac-Moody case.
 However, this is not straightforward.
 Already $\Plambda$ will not be a strict subcrystal of $\mathbb{P}$.
 This results in a number of complications, in particular to show that it is a highest weight crystal and with respect to the joining of paths (section \ref{joining}).
 The latter is needed to prove that the $\Plambda,\, \lambda\in\ P^+$ form a closed family of highest weight crystals and as a consequence that this family is unique (section 8).
 The proof of the character formula (section 9) poses some particular challenges and is significantly more complicated.